torsstei/leanvector/README.md

 ```

 ## Demo
-You can find a fully reproducible end-to-end demo in the [leanvector.ipynb](leanvector.ipynb) notebook here in this repository.
+You can find a fully reproducible end-to-end demo in the [leanvector_demo.ipynb](leanvector_demo.ipynb) notebook here in this repository.

 You can run these notebooks yourself using Jupyter as follows: